When Your School-Age Child Needs a Test, Procedure, or Surgery

 Tell your child if he or she will have to stay overnight at the hospital.
 Reassure your child that you will be staying, too, if that is the case.
-You can usually arrange to sleep over if that is what your child desires.
+You can usually arrange to sleep over if that is what your child needs.
 Separation from parents is less of a worry as a child gets older.

-Inform your child that friends and family are allowed to visit.
+Tell your child that friends and family are allowed to visit.
 Peers start to gain importance in a child's life at 7 to 11 years of age.

-Make sure your younger school-aged child understands that the reason for the test, procedure, or surgery is not because of anything he or she has done.
+Make sure your younger school-age child understands that the reason for the test, procedure, or surgery is not because of anything he or she has done.
 Your child needs to know that he or she is not to blame.